savrus/algory/README.md

 algory
 ======

-Algorithms and data structures implemented in Python
+Clean and simple implementations of classic algorithms and data structures in Python

+Splay Tree, Red-Black Tree
+Fibonacci Heap
+Prefix Function, Z-Function
+Suffix Tree
+Some primality testing algorithms

+More in the future!